KETSE/casebox/doc/source/admin/fields.rst

 	}

-Populated a field from a list of specific objects
+Populate a field from a list of specific objects
 --------------------------------------------------
 To choose from a list of users use the "Template" directive with value of the template id.